 At The Hills Dental Spa, we hate to see patients come in with signs of gum disease, as it is so preventable.
 These are some treatment options we’ll use.
 If things have progressed to the need for bone grafts or similar procedures, we’ll enlist the services of a periodontist.

 - Professional Teeth Cleanings — The best treatment for periodontal disease is to not get it in the first place.
 We help you with that during your twice-yearly professional teeth cleanings at our Austin dental practice.
 Our dental hygienists chip off tartar that has built up over the six months.
 Plaque is removed.
 And we check for signs of gum recession and irritation.
 These are early clues.
 At this point Dr. Winters may use salivary testing from OralDNA Labs to identify bacteria that point to early gum disease.

 - Root scaling and planing — This is basically removing tartar from below the gumline.
 Done under local anesthesia, Dr. Winters uses our dental diode laser for this task called gum scaling.
 He then makes the surface smooth so that the gums can reattach.
 This is called gum scaling.

 - Flap surgery/pocket reduction surgery — As gum disease progresses, the gums pull away from the tooth roots and pockets form.
 Bacteria love these, making things worse.
 Dr. Winters again uses our diode laser to clean periodontal pockets, vaporizing infected tissue and disinfecting the area to activate tissue regrowth.
 The laser energy penetrates the soft tissues while instantly sealing blood vessels and nerve endings.

-If you think you may be suffering from gum disease, please don’t wait any longer!
+If you think you may be suffering from periodontal disease, please don’t wait any longer!
 Call our Austin dentist office and get the help you need and stop it in its tracks.
-We work with patients all over the area, including Westlake Hills, so stop on by today!
+We work with patients all over the Austin area, including West Lake Hills, so stop on by today!